Quantumminded/my-portfolio/README.md

 To install this website on your local machine, please follow these steps:

-1. Clone the repository
+1. Clone the repository.
-2. Install the required dependencies using `npm install`
+2. Install the required dependencies using `npm install`.
-3. Start the server using `npm run dev`
+3. Start the server using `npm run dev`.

 ## Usage of My Portfolio Website